 chemicals, oils, salt and sunlight all take their toll on fabric colours and spandex

-- when wearing your swimwear, be mindful of what you sit on or brush against.
+- When wearing your swimwear, be mindful of any rough surfaces that you sit on or brush against.
+A critical factor to consider when swimming in concrete pools is to avoid rubbing against the hard services.
 Our fabric is gloriously soft, but it is also delicate and can snag.
-Bring a towel or sarong if you want to sit by the pool…

 This guide has been inspired by the Sunplay ‘Ultimate Guide to Swimwear’, published Feb 25, 2014.
 For the full article, please click here.